course-details-portlet

 • in-depth knowledge of how to adapt teaching to student requirements and needs

-• in-depth knowledge of academic processes, and research methods and ethics
+• in-depth knowledge of academic processes, including research methods and ethics

 Skills